Setup FuckingNode¶

 Listing projects¶

-💡 Here are the m*therf*ckers you added so far:
+💡 Here are the motherfuckers you added so far:

 Settings¶

 As most apps, we offer settings you can tweak.
-We use default values that should work for most people, to save you even more time - however you might want to change them, especially if you don't use Visual Studio Code, as it's your "favorite editor" by default.
+We use default values that should work for most people, to save you even more time - however you might want to change them; for example if you don't use Visual Studio Code (your "favorite editor" by default).

 Currently supported settings are the following.
 Change them with settings change <KEY> <value>